farwydi/word-of-wisdom/README.md

 # Word of Wisdom TCP Server

 This is a test task for Server Engineer implemented in Go.
+The code base is based on [traefik v2.11.0](https://github.com/traefik/traefik), the solution is presented in the form of middleware.

 ## Description